hussein-esmail7/templates/README.md

 ## send_mail.py
 This program is a template if someone wants to send an email through a program.
 You would just have to replace the input variables.

+## voice.py
+This program says whatever is inputed in its arguments via the terminal 'say' command.